kairosfuture/dcipher-frontend-challenge/README.md

 You are given a dataset to visualize.
 The dataset have the following fields;

 - AB: Abstract of the articles
-- PY: The year that the article is published
 - tokens: The tokens of AB field

 The full dataset can be downloaded [here](articles.json).